Welcome to the Penn State Hershey Pediatric Residency Program

 Interviews are by invitation only, and will be conducted from mid-October through mid-January.
 If you are invited for an interview, you will be notified by email, and we will ask that you respond promptly so that we can do our best to accommodate your scheduling needs.
 We prefer to interview smaller groups each day in order to create a more personalized day.

-Interview days will begin at 8:45 am and will conclude by 2:45 pm and will include a tour of the Children's Hospital and lunch.
+Interview days will begin at 8:00 am and will conclude by 2:00 pm; the day will include a tour of the Children's Hospital and lunch.
 There will also be an optional dinner the night before your interview at a local restaurant with some of our residents.
 The program will pay for one night at a local hotel that provides a free breakfast.
 More information about the hotel and the dinner will be provided when we schedule your interview.